S&P downgrades Cyprus on default fears

 - Associated Press

-NICOSIA, Cyprus - Ratings agency Standard & Poor's on Friday downgraded Cyprus further into junk status amid concerns that the country could default on its debts.
+NICOSIA, Cyprus - The Cyprus government has vowed to do what is needed to finalize a bailout agreement with international lenders after ratings agency Standard & Poor's downgraded Cyprus further into junk status amid concerns that the country could default on its debts.

-It said that the two-notch downgrade to CCC+ is due to a "considerable and rising" risk that the country, one of the 17 EU countries that uses the euro, may default.
-It also maintains its negative outlook on the country, meaning that further downgrades are possible.
+The U.S. agency said Friday that the two-notch downgrade to CCC+ was due to a "considerable and rising" risk that the country, one of the 17 European Union countries that use the euro, may default.
+It also maintained its negative outlook on the country, meaning that further downgrades are possible.

 "With the government's financing options increasingly limited — coupled with what we view as the hesitant attitude of Cyprus' eurozone partners toward sharing the cost of a severe banking crisis — we view the risk of a sovereign debt default as considerable and rising," S&P said.

-Unable to borrow from international markets, the Cypriot government this week had to tap the pension funds of the country's top three state-owned companies to cover salaries and benefits up until March when it's hoped the first batch of bailout cash will arrive.
+Unable to borrow from international markets for more than a year, the Cypriot government this week had to tap the pension funds of the country's top three state-owned companies to cover salaries and benefits up until March when it's hoped the first batch of bailout cash will arrive.

 Germany's Foreign Minister Guido Westerwelle said Friday that there are "appropriate aid mechanisms" for Cyprus, but that the country must first make "serious reforms" and achieve "real budget savings."

-S&P said some progress has been made putting together the bailout with the "troika" of international creditors — the European Commission, the European Central Bank and the International Monetary Fund.
+S&P said some progress has been made putting together the bailout with the "troika" of international creditors — the European Commission, the European Central Bank and the IMF.
 It also acknowledged the country's efforts to shore up public finances with this week's approval of the 2013 budget that incorporates troika-mandated spending cuts totaling almost 6 percent of the country's (EURO)17.5 billion ($23.2 billion) gross domestic product.
+Cyprus is the third-smallest economy in the eurozone, ahead of Estonia and Malta.

-But the agency said it doubts whether state-owned companies have much more money to help the government pay its bills if a bailout deal isn't finalized by March, while presidential elections set for February could complicate matters.
+But S&P said it doubts whether state-owned companies have much more money to help the government pay its bills if a bailout deal isn't finalized by March, while presidential elections set for February could complicate matters.

 A draft version of the bailout foresees Cypriot banks needing up to (EURO)10 billion ($13.25 billion) to recapitalize, raising questions whether Cyprus can pay off any such loan when its economy is projected to contract by 3.5 percent of its GDP next year.